 Upon admission, the staff draws up a detailed service plan which will serve as the

-organizing document for all assisted living services provided to each resident.
+organizing document for all personal care services provided to each resident.
 The

 plan specifies the personal care services and medications that the resident needs.

 In addition, it contains information about the resident’s background, family,